-The study of literature and culture from an ecological or environmental perspective, with an emphasis on how diverse authors treat the subject of nature.
+Milestones of American writing about nature and culture from Thoreau to the present.
 Reading and analysis of literary encounters with place and issues that arise when the local is global.
 Prereq: ENGL 120.

 ENGL 340.
 19th Century American Fiction.
 3 Credits.